Koopman-informed recurrent neural networks: Koopman operator and extended dynamic mode decomposition

-The analysis of the evolution in the original state space can be hard, especially when \(F\) is non-linear.
-The Koopman theory takes a different approach, and looks at the evolution of observables (e.g. measurements of the states) instead of the states themselves.
-The observables one is working with are typically \(\phi \colon \mathcal{H} \rightarrow \mathbb{C}\) in a suitable Hilbert space \(\mathcal{H}\).
+The analysis of the evolution in the original state space can be difficult, especially when \(F\) is non-linear.
+Using Koopman theory we can take a different approach, and instead consider the evolution of observables \(\phi \colon \mathcal{H} \rightarrow \mathbb{C}\) instead of the states themselves.
 The evolution of the observables is then captured by the \textit{Koopman operator} \(\mathcal{K}\),

-As long as the space of observables is a vector space, the Koopman operator is linear and we may analyse the dynamical system with non-linear \(F\) using spectral analysis, with the caveat that in the majority of cases \(\mathcal{K}\) is infinite dimensional.
-The choice of the function space \(\mathcal{F}\) is crucial, as \(\phi \circ F\) must belong to \(\mathcal{F}\) for all \(\phi \in \mathcal{F}\).
-Assuming \(F\) is measure-preserving --- which is common in ergodic theory --- one can address the issue by setting
+As long as the space of observables is a vector space, the Koopman operator is linear and we may analyse the dynamical system with non-linear \(F\) using spectral analysis, with the caveat that in the majority of cases the domain of \(\mathcal{K}\) is infinite dimensional.
+The choice of this domain, which we call \(\mathcal{F}\) here, is crucial, as \(\phi \circ F\) must belong to \(\mathcal{F}\) for all \(\phi \in \mathcal{F}\).
+Assuming \(F\) is measure-preserving---which is common in ergodic theory---one can address the issue by setting